RAHUL-KAD/Machine-Learning/ML End-to-End projects/1. Loan Prediction/README.md

 So first I checked for NUll values and there were few columns who had Null values

-Dataset had a few columns which didn't had a lot of use inn predicting the loan, for eg. LoanID, Dependents, CoapplicantIncome, Loan_Amount_Term, and Property_Area.
-So I dropped them.
+Below Images shows that there are lot of outliers and NULL values